shamedgh/temporal-specialization/README.md

 debloat-types piecewise-master for library debloating and temporal-worker for temporal.
 1 means the system call is required and 0 means that it is not required.
-**So 0 is good.
+**So 0 is what we would like to see.
 0 means that we can filter that sensitive system call.**

 The file <app\_name>.syscall.count corresponds to Table 2 in our paper.

 To re-run an analysis, the easiest way is to kill the container and start